jtleek/jobs/README.md

 * Has read about our projects and is excited about being a leader on one or more of them
 * Has at least one idea they want to work on unrelated to their dissertation

 If you are interested in doing a postdoc send me an email with your CV and a short (one paragraph) description of a research project you have imagined working on.
 If you are a grad student who is interested in applying for postdoctoral funding through NSF, NIH, or another funding source and want to work with me, send me an email with the above information and I'll be happy to help you with your application.
+You can also check out job openings by going to the [Fred Hutch Postdoc Openings Webpage](https://www.fredhutch.org/en/about/careers/job-openings.html?c=C19774) and searching for Leek under the keyword.

 ### About our group